 On Windows, when using git-bash you must make sure that

 git --exec-path to discover the right location then create a symbolic link or just copy the executable from $GOPATH/bin to this directory.

 Whether you already know what contribution to make, or you are searching for an idea, the issue tracker is always the first place to go.
 Issues are triaged to categorize them and manage the workflow.

 Most issues will be marked with one of the following workflow labels:

 You can use GitHub's search functionality to find issues to help out with.
 Examples:

 is:issue is:open label:NeedsFix "cuelang.org/cl"

 Excluding very trivial changes, all contributions should be connected to an existing issue.
 Feel free to open one and discuss your plans.
 This process gives everyone a chance to validate the design, helps prevent duplication of effort, and ensures that the idea fits inside the goals for the language and tools.
 It also checks that the design is sound before code is written; the code review tool is not the place for high-level discussions.

-It is not possible to fully sync Gerrit and GitHub, although things are improving, so we recommend learning Gerrit.
+It is not possible to fully sync Gerrit and GitHub, at least at the moment, so we recommend learning Gerrit.
 It's different but powerful and familiarity with help you understand the flow.